zdravkov/kendo-docs/getting-started/web/notification/overview.md

 When the widget displays popups, the above `div.k-notification` is nested inside an absolutely positioned `div.k-animation-container`, which is an element that wraps all Kendo UI popups.

-When the widget displays static notifications, the above `div.k-notification` is nested inside the element

 When the widget displays static notifications, the above `div.k-notification` is a child of the element specified by the widget's [`appendTo`](#configuration-appendTo) setting.

 The default template of the **Notification** widget is shown below.
 This markup is rendered inside the `div.k-nitification` element.